 8. A Singaporean Grad-Tripping in South America

 Hey guys!
 I’m Owen and I’m from Singapore!
 I only have ONE adventure in 2017, and it’s the greatest in my life: Two months after I graduated from University, I flew on a one-way ticket to Brazil in February 2017 and currently (Nov 2017) I have made it to Colombia, my 9th country.
-You don’t see many Singaporean travellers, and even fewer in South America.

-In these 9 months, I have hung out with shamans deep in the Amazon jungle, climbed up volcanoes in Ecuador, trekked to Machu Picchu, toured the Uyuni Salt Flats, stargazed on Easter Island, injured myself in Patagonia, went to the End of the World in Ushuaia, snorkelled with sea lions in Argentina, partied in the carnival in Brazil and so much more!
+In these 9 months, I have hung out with shamans deep in the Amazon jungle, climbed up volcanoes in Ecuador, trekked to Machu Picchu, toured the Uyuni Salt Flats, stargazed on Easter Island, injured myself in Patagonia, went to the End of the World in Ushuaia, snorkeled with sea lions in Argentina, partied in the carnival in Brazil and so much more!

 My goal is to visit all 13 countries on the continent.
 It’s not an easy one given the situations in some countries but I believe I will figure it out.